Coachella creator campaigns

 Glossy reported more than 1M views and a roughly 5,000% Google Trends search spike.

-High-heat distribution logic
+High-heat product logic

 Dove